Sino-Indian War: The McMahon Line

 The McMahon Line is the red line marking the northern boundary of the disputed area.

 In 1826, British India gained a common border with Tibet after the British wrested control of Manipur and Assam from the Burmese, following the First Anglo-Burmese War of 1824–1826.
 In 1847, Major J. Jenkins, agent for the North East Frontier, reported that the Tawang was part of Tibet.
 In 1872, four monastic officials from Tibet arrived in Tawang and supervised a boundary settlement with Major R. Graham, NEFA official, which included the Tawang Tract as part of Tibet.
 In 1873, the British drew an "Inner Line" as an administrative line to inhibit their subjects from encroaching into the tribal territory within its control.
 The British boundary, also called the "Outer Line", was defined to mark the limits of British jurisdiction.
 But it was not significantly different from the Inner Line in this region.

 By 1873, it was clear that the British treated the Tawang Tract as part of Tibet.
 This boundary was confirmed in a 1 June 1912 note from the British General Staff in India.

 In 1904, in order to skew Tibet away from Russian influence, an Anglo-Tibetan treaty was written called the Convention of Lhasa.
 This treaty alarmed the Chinese which started displaying power by crushing rebellions and erecting flags and boundary stones in the Lohit Valley which were mostly removed by the British by 1910.
 Such aggression from the Chinese conveyed to the Colonial administration that the Tawang tract could serve as a route of invasion in the future.

+Traditional borders of the Kashmir region as depicted on a CIA map.
+The northern boundary is along the Karakash Valley, and Aksai Chin is the shaded region in the east.

 After the 1911 Revolution, UK sat a weakened China along with Tibet in the Simla Convention to settle the borders between Tibet, China and British India.
 The foreign secretary of the British Indian government, Henry McMahon was the driving force in this conference.
 After carrying out surveys, the conference drew the McMahon Line.
 Whilst all three representatives initialed the agreement, Beijing later objected to the proposed boundary and did not ratify it.
 McMahon decided to bypass the Chinese (although instructed not to by his superiors) and settle the border bilaterally by negotiating directly with Tibet.